-^{} We are grateful for feedback at the following conferences/workshops: CESifo Conference on Macroeconomics and Survey Data (Munich), Ensuring Economics and Employment Stability (Nuremberg), T2M 2018 (Paris), and Verein für Socialpolitik 2017 (Vienna).
-We have obtained very useful feedback at departmental seminars at Australian National University, Humboldt Universität, IAB, IWH Halle, Université de Strasbourg, University of Adelaide, University of Bamberg, University of Trier and the University of Queensland.
+^{}We are grateful for feedback at the following conferences: CESifo Conference on Macroeconomics and Survey Data (Munich), Ensuring Economics and Employment Stability (Nuremberg), T2M 2018 (Paris), Verein für Socialpolitik 2019 (Leipzig) and the Austrian Labor Market Workshop 2019 (Vienna).
+We have obtained very useful feedback at seminars at Australian National University, Humboldt Universität, IAB, International Monetary Fund, IWH Halle, Université de Strasbourg, University of Adelaide, University of Bamberg, University of Trier and the University of Queensland.
 We would like to thank Vincent Sterk for an insightful discussion of our paper and are grateful for feedback from Leo Kaas, Andrey Launov, Kurt Mitman, Mathias Trabandt, and Coen Teulings.
-We are grateful for funding from the Hans-Frisch-Stiftung.
+We are grateful for funding from the German Research Foundation (DFG) and the Hans-Frisch-Stiftung.